 Ultimately, rehabilitation of the UMRS will be achieved by an accumulation of management actions that build on, and learn from, each other.
-Successfulness of project objectives has been measured for past habitat rehabilitation and enhancement projects (HREPs) and lessons learned have been incorporated into new projects and documented.
-The learning opportunities provided by HREPs for both project performance and ecological effects can be further enhanced through a more formalized and intentional process of adaptive management.
+Successfulness of project objectives has been measured for some past habitat rehabilitation and enhancement projects (HREPs) and lessons learned by resource managers have been incorporated into new projects and documented (i.e., adaptive management).
+The learning opportunities provided by HREPs and other river rehabilitation activities for both project performance and ecological effects can be further enhanced through a more formalized and intentional process of adaptive management.